 There’s a lot to think about when you rent a moving truck.
 How big of a truck will you need?
 What paperwork do you need to secure the rental?
 How do you pack the truck efficiently and safely?
-These frequently asked questions are at the heart of what our customers want to know when they use our moving trucks for free.
+These frequently asked questions are at the heart of what our customers want to know when they use our moving trucks.

 Luckily, we know how to load a moving truck like a pro, and we also know how to get you from A to B without a hitch.
 Below are some helpful moving truck tips to consider before, during and after the move.
 We’ll first discuss the planning stage, then get into packing and finally, how to drive a moving truck.